Overview

 Referencing credentials from TRIGGER.md

-zombiectl up is called, deployment fails with a clear error listing the missing names.
+zombiectl install --from <path> is called, install fails with a clear error listing the missing names.

 Rotation

-Rotating a credential is a single command — no redeploy is needed.
-The next event handled by any zombie using that credential picks up the new value.Deletion
+Rotating a credential is a single command — no re-install is needed.
+The next event handled by any agent using that credential picks up the new value.--force is required to overwrite an existing credential — without it, the default skip-if-exists behaviour leaves the old value in place.

 | Thing | Can the agent see it? |